Healthcare in Vietnam

 According to the US State Department: “It is extremely important that travelers have sufficient funds and/or insurance to cover any potential medical costs.
 Frequently, hospitals will hold onto a patient's passport as collateral for payment, and patients may have difficulty getting their passport back without paying their medical bills in full.
 Patients who do not pay their medical bills in full also run the risk of being barred from departing the country.”

-If you’d like to find out how much medical insurance will cost you and your family, get a free personalized quote by building a customized plan with Cigna.
+If you’d like to find out how much medical insurance will cost you and your family, check out our list of recommended healthcare providers.
+From there, you can request free quotes from whichever company suits your needs.

 Benefits of private medical cover in Vietnam